syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/VS2019-Extensions/download-and-installation.md

 ## Install from the Visual Studio Marketplace

-The steps below illustrate how to download and install the Syncfusion ASP.NET MVC JS2 extension from the Visual Studio Marketplace.
+The steps below illustrate how to download and install the Syncfusion Windows extension from the Visual Studio Marketplace.

 1. Download the [Syncfusion ASP.NET MVC Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Windows-Extensions) from the Visual Studio Marketplace.